koajs/koa/docs/api/index.md

   Return a callback function suitable for the `http.createServer()` method to handle a request.
-  You may also use this callback function to mount your koa app in a Connect/Express app.
+  You may also use this callback function to mount your Koa app in a Connect/Express app.

 ## app.use(function)